 Join your local group

-The Wilderness Society’s grassroots program Movement For Life is made up of teams of volunteers all over the country focusing on local community action as well as wider national issues such as habitat loss and deforestation.
+The Wilderness Society’s community groups are made up of volunteers all over the country focusing on local community action, as well as wider national issues such as habitat loss and deforestation.

-By being involved in your local Movement For Life team you will get the chance to contribute to meaningful work that delivers actual results including campaigns, tree plantings, political engagement, community gatherings, forums, door knocks, clean up days and much more.
+By being involved in your local group, you'll get the chance to contribute to meaningful work that delivers actual results including campaigns, tree plantings, political engagement, community gatherings, forums, door knocks, clean up days and much more.

 And when our state and national environment need us, we come together to form an unstoppable force.